Sweat Fetish

 Psychology

 Proposed mechanisms draw on two strands.
-The first is the well-documented role of scent and chemosensory cues in human attraction, which gives body odour a plausible biological footing as an arousal cue.
-The second is associative learning: a partner's smell becomes paired with closeness, arousal and reward and acquires erotic salience through repetition: the same conditioning account offered for garment and other body-focused fetishes.
-The evidence base specific to sweat is thin, and most of what is claimed is generalised from broader olfaction and fetishism research; the sweat subtype itself is rarely studied directly.
+The first is the documented role of scent and chemosensory cues in human attraction, which gives body odour a plausible biological footing as an arousal cue.
+Research on body odour and sexual attraction finds that a partner's natural smell weighs heavily in mate choice, and experimental work on sexual chemosignals reports that men rate the axillary sweat of sexually aroused women as more attractive, with exposure raising their own arousal.
+The second strand is associative learning: a partner's smell becomes paired with closeness, arousal and reward and acquires erotic salience through repetition, the same conditioning account offered for body-hair attraction and other body-focused interests.
+The evidence base specific to a sweat fetish is thin, and most of what is claimed is generalised from broader olfaction and fetishism research; the sweat subtype itself is rarely studied directly.

 Prevalence & culture

 There is no clean prevalence figure for a sweat-specific interest.
-Broad surveys show that fetishistic interest in general is common, Joyal & Carpentier (2017) found fetishism among the most prevalent paraphilic interests in a representative Quebec sample (roughly 44% expressing some fetishistic desire), but they do not isolate scent.
-Relative-frequency mapping of online fetish communities by Scorolli et al. (2007) places body-secretion and odour interests among the smaller categories of fetishism, well below dominant body-part and object targets, a pattern echoed in the sexual fetishism literature.
+Broad surveys show that fetishistic interest in general is common: Joyal & Carpentier (2017) found fetishism among the most prevalent paraphilic interests in a representative Quebec sample (roughly 44% expressing some fetishistic desire), but they do not isolate scent.
+Relative-frequency mapping of online fetish communities by Scorolli et al. (2007) places body-fluid and odour interests among the smaller categories (body fluids around 9% of body-part groups), well below dominant foot and object targets, a pattern echoed in the sexual fetishism literature.
 Communities are moderate, often tied to athletic and musk-themed niches on platforms such as FetLife, with limited but recognisable cultural visibility.
 It sits close to related interests such as spit play and body-hair attraction.

 Safety, consent & law